-- 2.1 The aims of the policy are: - to promote equal treatment within The King's (The Cathedral) School for all members of our community; - to communicate the commitment of The King's (The Cathedral) School to the promotion of equal opportunities; - to create and maintain an open and supportive environment which is free from discrimination; - to foster mutual tolerance and positive attitudes so that everyone can feel valued within The King's (The Cathedral) School; and - to actively promote and safeguard the welfare of children, staff and others who come into contact with The King's (The Cathedral) School - 2.2 This policy should be read in conjunction with: - Antibullying and Harassment Policy; - Behaviour Policy; - Racial Equality Policy; - Admission Policy and arrangements; - Anti-Bullying Policy; - Special Educational Needs and Disability Policy; - Accessibility Plan; - Relationships Education/Relationships and Sex Education Policy; - Uniform Policy.
+- 2.1 The aims of the policy are: - to promote equal treatment within The King's (The Cathedral) School for all members of our community; - to communicate the commitment of The King's (The Cathedral) School to the promotion of equal opportunities; - to create and maintain an open and supportive environment which is free from discrimination; - to foster mutual tolerance and positive attitudes so that everyone can feel valued within The King's (The Cathedral) School; - to actively promote and safeguard the welfare of children, staff and others who come into contact with The King's (The Cathedral) School. - 2.2 This policy should be read in conjunction with: - Antibullying and Harassment Policy; - Behaviour Policy; - Racial Equality Policy; (Cannot locate on school website)Admission Policy and arrangements; - Anti-Bullying Policy; - Special Educational Needs and Disability Policy; - Accessibility Plan; - Relationships Education/Relationships and Sex Education Policy; - Uniform Policy. - The Examination Policy